-B1: Introduction to Agile People and important principles/tools
+Agile HR FundamentalsF1: Introduction to Agile People Principles

-B2: Psychological safety as a foundation for a learning organization
+F2: Psychological safety as a foundation for a learning organisation

-The importance of an approach that is permeated by security and confidence to increase profitability and innovation – to increase creativity through a culture where it is ok to fail and try again.
-We play "The Psychological Safety Game" to facilitate dialogue about difficult topics
+The importance of an approach that is permeated by security and confidence to increase profitability and innovation is emphasised in this session – we need psychological safety to increase creativity through a culture where it is ok to fail fast and try again.
+We use "The Psychological Safety Game" format to facilitate dialogue about difficult topics.

-Creating conditions for a fantastic culture where people can perform at their optimal level with a sense of being supported and secure.
-The gap between structures and culture/values.
-Structure – Culture Misfit Role Play.
+In this session, we explore how you can create conditions for a fantastic culture where people can perform at their optimal level with a sense of being supported and secure.
+The gap between structures and culture/values is discussed.
+Structure-Culture Misfit role-play.
 The importance of country culture for an Agile transformation.

-H2: How HR can use tools and practices from Agile.
+H2: How HR can use Agile Tools and Practices

 Using Scrum, Kanban, Value Stream Mapping, and OKRs for HR is not so different from using it for Software development.
 What are examples, and how can you design talent/people processes using the agile ways of working?
-User stories for HR - what do they look like?
+What do User Stories in HR look like?
 Examples and cases of Agile HR in reality.

 H4: Talent Acquisition and onboarding